Financial Anxiety: How to Not Stress About Money

 My family exclusively shopped sales, and we spent our summers at the local beach.
 We also spent several years on welfare to help with food costs.

 After college, I was left with over $25,000 in student loan debt, and I couldn’t find a decent job.
-The only full-time work I could secure was waiting tables for low wages.
+The only full-time work I could secure was waiting tables for a low wage.

-Then — around age 26 — I buckled down on learning about money and paying off my remaining $18,000 of student loans.
+Then — around age 26 — I buckled down to learn about money and paid off my remaining $18,000 of student loans.
 I was debt-free 10 months later.
 I even started saving for retirement and building a large emergency fund.

-If you’re new to saving like I was, apps like Stash Invest can help you save as little as a dollar at a time and build up.
+If you’re new to saving and investing, apps like Stash Invest can help you save as little as $5 at a time and build up.

 How My Financial Anxiety Affects Me